 Videos (square, horizontal, or vertical) can be added from the media picker inside the app or from Apple’s photo app using the share extension.
 Unlike photos, video cannot be recorded within the app in Version 4.

 We’re excited to bring this feature to Premium users across the world, allowing all types of memories to be securely stored and backed up in Day One.
-If you aren’t currently a Premium member, now is as good a time as any to start a free 7 day trial and start saving your favorite videos to Day One.← Back to all posts
+If you aren’t currently a Premium member, now is as good a time as any to start your free trial and start saving your favorite videos to Day One.